wangeditor-team/wangeditor-usage-doc-en/docs/pages/11-custom-menu/01-quickly expand a menu.md

-# Quickly expand a menu
+# Quickly Expand a Menu

 【Tip】Take the Button menu as an example to demonstrate.
 Other types of menus will be mentioned below, and the registration steps are the same.